Kirizii/SelfAssessment/Skills/Programming.md

   - not invented here
   - dead code:🖐️ used
   - unreachable code:🖐️ used
-  - duplicate code
+  - duplicate code:👂 heard
-  - exception
+  - exception:👂 heard
-  - return early
+  - return early:👂 heard
   - unittest
   - git:🖐️ used
   - github:🖐️ used